Switzerland braced for more violent storms this weekend

 Better preparation required

-The disastrous conditions have led to calls for the country to better prepare for such natural disasters.
+The dangerous conditions have led to calls for the country to better prepare for such natural disasters.

 Swiss hydrologist Frédéric Jordan told Swiss public radio, RTS, on Monday: “In the last hundred years or so, heavy floods have typically occurred between August and October.